-Overall, the 25% increase of number of pension beneficiaries between 1988 and 1993, coupled with the rising pension system dependency rate, gave rise to an increase in Government pension expenditures from 5.45% of GDP in 1989 to 7.87% in 1996 - though not before temporarily collapsing to 4.10% in 1993 as per pensioner payments shrank.
+Overall the 25% increase of number of pension beneficiaries between 1988 and 1993, coupled with the rising pension system dependency rate, gave rise to an increase in Government pension expenditures from 5.45% in 1989 to 7.87% in 1996 - though not before temporarily collapsing to 4.10% in 1993 as per pensioner payments shrank.
 Moreover, these expenditures would have been much higher if the government had completely indexed the benefit payments in accordance with inflation.
 In reality, though, increased expenditure demand has prevented the RK Government from ensuring even minimum benefits.
 Consequently, while the proportion of pensioners receiving old age social allowances increased from 0.2% of all pensioners in 1989 to 1.1% in 1997 (Table 4), their share of allowances only accounted for only 0.5% of total payments even in the latter year.
 Replacement rate dynamics with regard to old age social allowances (Table 5) and their average values' deviation from average rates for all categories of pensions (Table 6) testify to the decline of the minimum pension level.
-The biggest deviation (-36.8%) is observed in 1994; despite the fact that by 1997 it was reduced to -22.7%, the replacement rate with respect to social allowances was only 77.4% of that in 1989.
+The biggest deviation is observed in 1994 (-36.8%); despite the fact that by 1997 it was reduced to -22.7%, the replacement rate with respect to social allowances was only 77.4% of that in 1989.

 One way of inferring the causes of the rising pension population and pension dependency ratio is to relate these rates to underlying economic factors.
 Becker and Urzhumova (1998) use pooled regressions across regions (oblasts) for 1980, 1985, and 1990-95 to examine these linkages.
-They find that these ratios tend to rise as wages fall, and to be greater in areas with higher pension payments (and it is important to recall that regional governments were responsible for making social payments, so that actual payments undoubtedly varied far more than official rules would have indicated).
+They find that these ratios tend to rise as wages fall, and in areas with higher pension payments (and it is important to recall that regional governments were responsible for making social payments, so that actual payments undoubtedly varied far more than official rules would have indicated).
 Pension dependency also is strongly negatively related to the regional investment rates - although these economic forces appear to have worked mainly through the size of the contributing labor force.

 Analyzing Tables 5 and 6 further, it appears that the replacement rate of the maximum pension (provided on favorable terms) relative to average replacement rates by 1997 had returned to the 1989 ratio.
 In contrast, social old age pensions for those with inadequate length of service were consistently further below the mean after Independence than they were in 1989.
 This deterioration mainly reflected the RK Government's inability to maintain all categories of pensions and allowances.
-Moreover, it is worth noting that stable replacement rates during a period of declining real wages mask falling real pensions: the maximum replacement rate fixed in 1994 (58.3%) was far Seitenova & Becker from being identical in terms of its real content to the one in 1989.
-On the other hand, the low replacement rate during the waning years of Soviet power cannot but be a surprise: 35.4% in 1980 and 36.6% in 1989 (Figure 9).
-However, if one compares this figure to pension contributions by multiplying the average replacement rate by the average system dependency ratio (Figure 10), it appears that this replacement rate is consistent with social budget balance based on insurance contribution rates at that time.
+Moreover, it is worth noting that stable replacement rates during a period of declining real wages mask falling real pensions: the maximum replacement rate fixed in 1994 (58.3%) was far from being identical in terms of its real content to the one in 1989.
+On the other hand, the low Seitenova & Becker replacement rate during the waning years of Soviet power cannot but be a surprise: 35.4% in 1980 and 36.6% in 1989 (Figure 9).
+However, if we compare this figure with the coverage of pension expenditures by pension contributions at that period (Figure 10), then this rate is quite comparable with the rate of insurance contributions valid at that time.2